mkrul/pet-registry/documentation.md

 - Run migrations: `bin/rails db:migrate`
   - First run `20251106084319_migrate_report_locations_to_tips.rb` to backfill existing locations as tips
   - Then run `20251106084426_remove_location_from_reports.rb` to remove location columns
+  - Apply `20251108093000_update_user_settings_defaults.rb` to migrate user settings to the new schema
 - Existing users will automatically have `admin` set to `false`.
 - After migration, all existing report locations will be available as tip events with message "Initial location when reported"